OpenDSA/OpenDSA/RST/en/Pointers/LocalMem.rst

 Large Locals Example
 ---------------------
 Here is a larger example which shows how the simple rule "the locals are allocated when their function begins running and are deallocated when it exits" can build more complex behavior.
-You will need a firm grasp of how local allocation works to understand the material in sections 3 and 4 later.
+You will need a firm grasp of how local allocation works to understand the material in later modules.
 The drawing shows the sequence of allocations and deallocations which result when the function X() calls the function Y() twice.
 The points in time T1, T2, etc. are marked in the code and the state of memory at that time is shown in the drawing.

 ::